 Unlike payday loans that must be paid in full by your next payday, PALs are installment loans where you’ll have a payment plan.
 You might make monthly or bi-weekly payments over a specific loan term.
 No rollovers are allowed, and loans are repaid over about one to six months.

 The pivotal difference in borrowing from credit unions as opposed to predatory lenders means that PALs have much more favorable terms, including lower, capped interest rates and more flexible repayment periods.
 Some important details to know include:

-- The National Credit Union Administration (NCUA) also strictly regulates PALs across the country.
+- The National Credit Union Administration (NCUA) strictly regulates PALs nationwide.
 Each credit union must make sure their loans meet the following criteria: